-$$E(u_i(t, a) - u_i(t, (a'i, a{-i})) \mid t_i, m_i(t)) \ge 0.$$ (10)
+$$E(u_i(t, a) - u_i(t, (a'i, a{-i})) | t_i, m_i(t)) \ge 0.$$ (10)

 The correlated strategy distribution of a correlated equilibrium is referred to as a correlated equilibrium distribution (CED).
-A CED is implementable by a mechanism \boldsymbol{m} if it is the CSD of some correlated equilibrium with that mechanism.
-A CED is a pure-equilibrium distribution or a mixed-equilibrium distribution if it is implementable by some mechanism \boldsymbol{m} with properties S, O and D or properties D of some correlated equilibrium employing a mechanism with the first or second set of properties (a correlated equilibrium of either kind is called a Bayesian equilibrium).
+A CED is implementable by a mechanism m if it is the CSD of some correlated equilibrium with that mechanism.
+A CED is a pure-equilibrium distribution or a mixed-equilibrium distribution if it is implementable by some mechanism m with properties S, O and D or properties S, O and I, respectively, in other words, if it is the CSD of some correlated equilibrium employing a mechanism with the first or second set of properties (a correlated equilibrium of either kind is called a Bayesian equilibrium).
 Two additional kinds of CEDs are named in Section 6.3.